xclaim/trust-website/README.md

-# trust-website
+# xclaim-website
-Source of trustwalletapp.com/
+Source of xclaim.network/